arthi2900/app1/docs/prd.md

 **Action Buttons** (Below answer section):
 - 'Mark for Review' button\n  - Marks question for later review
-  - Changes status to 'Marked for Review' (orange)
+  - Changes status to 'Marked for Review' (orange in palette)
 - 'Clear Answer' button
   - Clears current answer
   - Confirmation dialog: 'Are you sure you want to clear your answer?'